Yuzu28/Planet_Of_the_Shapes/README.md

     * Most problem were the same as single players such a shape movements.
     * It is still a work in progress...................

-## How to Used the App?
+## How to Used the Website?
-* Git Glone on terminal or Download
+* Git clone on terminal or Download
 * Then in the file type **npm install** on terminal
 * Then type **nodemon**
 * Then head to http://localhost:3000/